OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-23.md

 ## Matthew 23:32

-Go ahead, then, and complete what your ancestors started!
+So then, fulfill what your ancestors began!

 ## Matthew 23:33

-You snakes!
+You serpents!
 You brood of vipers!
-How will you escape being condemned to hell?
+How will you escape being sentenced to hell?

 ## Matthew 23:34